CuteMeiyu/nightreign-timer/README.md

 - Detect "DAY I"/"DAY II" on center of screen
 - Additionally detect great enemy tip on day 2, as a backup when map opened (Chinese only)
 - Custom config in splits/ocr.py
+- Can be disabled by commenting out `splits.ocr.start()` in the main.py

+## Remote

+- Open index.html
+- Right click to config host ip address